detail091494

 Poems read and discussed: "Powers Of Congress," "Sequel."

-Topics discussed: Formative years, love poetry, poetry of ideas, politics, philosophy, idiosyncratic poetry, autobiographical poetry, introspection, infinite nature of language, change and recombination, social conformity, importance of form and content, music, deletions, reticence, silence, poetry as a foreign language, making it fresh, Emily Dickinson's language, gratitude, obscurity, meditative nature of poetry, poetry set to music, Enid Sutherland's setting of "Give: Reimagining Daphne & Apollo," variety of musical idioms, thinking musically when writing poetry, writing short stories vs. writing poems, the effect of awards."
+Topics discussed: Formative years, love poetry, poetry of ideas, politics, philosophy, idiosyncratic poetry, autobiographical poetry, introspection, infinite nature of language, change and recombination, social conformity, importance of form and content, music, deletions, reticence, silence, poetry as a foreign language, making it fresh, Emily Dickinson's language, gratitude, obscurity, meditative nature of poetry, poetry set to music, Enid Sutherland's setting of "Give: Reimagining Daphne & Apollo," variety of musical idioms, thinking musically when writing poetry, writing short stories vs. writing poems, the effect of awards.

 Rule01